cmcmteixeira/exchange-test/README.md

 - Zipkin (Trace visualization & Storage)

 ####
-This project was loosely inspired by [this](https://github.com/cmcmteixeira/foobar-tracing-demo) and [this](https://github.com/porchgeese/service.g8) template was used to create the service (though some alterations had to be made because the template is not 100% correct).
+This project was loosely inspired by [this](https://github.com/cmcmteixeira/foobar-tracing-demo).
+[This](https://github.com/porchgeese/service.g8) template was used to create the service (though some alterations had to be made because the template is not 100% correct).
-Note:  (both the porchgeese org and the foobar demo we developed and are owned by me)
+Note:  (both the porchgeese org and the foobar demo were developed and are owned by me)